Signatures, Lipschitz-free spaces, and paths of persistence diagrams: Feature Maps

+\begin{remark} While the requirement that $V$ is a Hilbert space may not be satisfied in certain situations, recent work has generalized the Hilbert space kernel methods to the setting of Banach spaces~\cite{zhang_reproducing_2009, fukumizu_learning_2011, schlegel_approximate_2020}.
+Although we do not pursue this approach in the present paper, this suggests a potential avenue for future work. \end{remark}

-In this section, we will only suppose that $V$ is a topological vector space.
-Let $V'$ denote the topological dual of continuous linear functionals, and let $V^*$ denote the algebraic dual of all linear functionals.
-Recall that these duals are equivalent when $V$ is finite dimensional.
+In order to effectively study functions and measures, the feature map must satisfy additional properties.
+Here, $V$ is a topological vector space, $V'$ is the topological dual of continuous linear functionals, and $V^*$ is the algebraic dual of all linear functionals.
+These duals are equivalent when $V$ is finite dimensional.
+The following discussion is adapted from~\cite{chevyrev_signature_2022}.

 Fix a function class $\cG \subset \R^\cX$.
 We will require a generalization of the KME defined on the dual $\cG'$, which may include distributions.
-Rather than defining the KME using an integral, the KME will send a distribution $D \in \cG'$ to a linear functional on $V'$ as follows
+Rather than defining the KME using an integral, the KME will send a distribution $D \in \cG'$ to a linear functional on $V'$ as

 where $\ell \in V'$.
-With this generalized KME, we can now define universal and characteristic maps.
+With this generalized KME, we can define universal and characteristic maps.